Audit and Corporate Governance Committee

 • Appraisal of internal control system effectiveness

-The Audit Committee evaluates the effectiveness of the Company's internal control system, including approval authority, completeness, risk management, etc. (the scope includes but not limited to finance, operations, research and development, information security, legal compliance, and operations in relation to all stakeholders), and reviews the results of internal audits and attesting CPAs’ work.
+The Audit and Corporate Governance Committee evaluates the effectiveness of the Company's internal control system, including approval authority, completeness, risk management, etc. (the scope includes but not limited to finance, operations, research and development, information security, legal compliance, and operations in relation to all stakeholders), and reviews the results of internal audits and attesting CPAs’ work.
 In addition to regular reports made by managerial officer, for matters of high operational risks, relevant controllers/officers are also requested to make reports on the improvement status.
 The above content is stipulated based on the Internal Control -- Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in 2013.
-The Audit Committee deemed that the Company's risk management and internal control systems were effective, and the Company had adopted necessary control mechanisms to supervise and correct noncompliance or weaknesses with opportunities for improvement.
+The Audit and Corporate Governance Committee deemed that the Company's risk management and internal control systems were effective, and the Company had adopted necessary control mechanisms to supervise and correct noncompliance or weaknesses with opportunities for improvement.

 • Formulate or revise the handling procedures for the acquisition or disposal of assets, engagement in derivative transactions, loaning of funds to others, provisions of endorsement or guarantee to others, and other significant financial or business actions in accordance with the provisions in Article 36-1 of the Securities and Exchange Act.